 - In Warhammer 40,000, the Emperor's Golden Throne is powered by 1,000 powerful souls per day.

 - And not just any soul.
 Only the best, most talented psychic souls will do.
+Fortunately, there's no lack of those for a species who number in the trillions.

 - Lifejammers in the Spelljammer D&D setting worked like this (they worked basically like ordinary spelljammers, except draining life-force instead of spells to provide the motive force.
 Life-force does not replenish as easily as spells...).